basecamp/trix/README.md

 ## Limiting Accept Attachment File Types

-Trix automatically aceept all file types as an attachment.
+Trix accepts all file types as an attachment by default.
 You can configure it with the `trix-attachment-accept` attribute, which takes a comma-separated list of allowed file extensions or MIME types.

 ```html
 <trix-editor trix-attachment-accept="image/png, image/jpg, image/jpeg"></trix-editor>